cohere-ai/cohere-python/README.md

 ```

 There is also an asyncio compatible client called `cohere.AsyncClient` with an equivalent interface.
 Consult the [SDK Docs](https://cohere-sdk.readthedocs.io/en/latest/) for more details.
+Please note that functions related to custom models do not have asynchronous versions.

 ## Versioning